sam-hatley/newsbot/README.md

 | Breaking news from #Harrow Town Centre this morning…              | Station Road in Harrow forced to close due to burst pipe                             |
 | News from South #Harrow last night…                               | Man, 18, arrested for possession of an offensive weapon in South Harrow              |

 If you can't tell, it's beyond frustrating, and I frequently miss relatively important news because of these tweets.
-What can you do?
+But what can you do?

 You can make a bot.